kevinskey/bemol-fork/README.md

 ## How to run the tests

-Simply **Product** -> **Test** in Xcode.
+- **Product** -> **Test** in Xcode.
+- Or run `./Scripts/test.sh` from the command line.
+The tests results bundle will then be available at `Artifacts/test-results.xcresult`.

+## How to ship

+Run `./Scripts/upload_to_testflight.sh <marketing_version> <build_version>` to archive and upload a new build to App Store Connect. `./Scripts/next_marketing_version.sh` and `./Scripts/next_build_version.sh` can be used to automatically generate the required arguments.

+The script expects the following environment variables to be set:

+- `APPLE_ID`
+- `APP_STORE_CONNECT_API_KEY`
+- `APP_STORE_CONNECT_API_ISSUER`

+These are self-explanatory and their values can be found in App Store Connect.
+The script also expects a private key file to be available at `./private_keys/AuthKey_<api_key>.p8`.

 # License

-The code and data files in this repository are licensed under the terms of the version 3 of the GNU General Public License as published by the Free Software Foundation].
+The code and data files in this repository are licensed under the terms of the version 3 of the GNU General Public License as published by the Free Software Foundation.
 See the [LICENSE](./LICENSE) file for a copy of the license.